lablup/backend.ai/docs/user-api/exec-stream.rst

 Code Execution (Streaming)
 ==========================

-The streaming mode provides a lightweight and interactive method to connect with the kernel containers.
+The streaming mode provides a lightweight and interactive method to connect with the session containers.

 Code Execution
 --------------

-* URI: ``/stream/kernel/:id/execute``
+* URI: ``/stream/session/:id/execute``
 * Method: ``GET`` upgraded to WebSockets

 This is a real-time streaming version of :doc:`exec-batch` and :doc:`exec-query` which uses